The #OnThisDay Team

 Previous to FEMS, he worked in science communications in London at the Science Media Centre UK, and spent time a political factchecker for Full Fact, the UK’s independent fact checking charity.
 His academic background is in Natural Sciences (M.A.
 University of Cambridge) and the History and Philosophy of Science (M.Sc.
 University College London), with a focus on the epistemology of computing.
-Originally from Oxford (UK), as a student he spent 3 summers working at the William Dunn School of Pathology where he cultivated a love for microbiology.
+Originally from Oxford (UK), as a school student student, he spent 3 summers interning at the William Dunn School of Pathology, where he cultivated copious E. coli and a love for microbiology.

 Hermoin Jean Venter